 If you would like to volunteer to contribute some missing species in their entirety, please also contact us at the above email address.
 The more species we cover, the more useful this resource will become.

 Filter our alphabetical list to locate a species

-Click on one of the boxes below to select Hornworts, Liverworts or Mosses.
+Click on one of the category boxes below to select Hornworts, Liverworts or Mosses.
 Then expand the relevant letter to find the species you’re looking for.

 These pages use Latin names as that is what most bryologists use all the time.
 Common names for bryophytes do exist, but are often confusingly similar and frequently not very intuitive.
 Taxonomists are constantly discovering new facts about species which mean that they get moved into a different genus, or split into 2 species, or other changes.
 See below for more on this subject.